KateVu/AlgorithmsKotlin/README.md

     - Use a list to keep the index of used value
     - iterate the list (i)
         - if the value = arg -> add the value and move on
-        - if i is not the last: iterate from (i + 1) last item and check
+        - if i is not the last: iterate from (i + 1) to last item and check
 - File: Pairwise.kt

 ### Bubble Sort